SamZhang02/grade_inflation/README.md

 ![comp_average](plot/by_term/COMP.png)

-It is interesting to see some up trend even with departments with controleld averages, like MGCR (Management Core):
+It is interesting to see some up trend even with departments with controlled averages, like MGCR (Management Core):

 ![mgcr_average](plot/by_term/MGCR.png)